-- Consult the Mudd Library website: https://library.princeton.edu/special-collections/policies/masters-theses-and-phd-dissertations-submission-guidelines .
+Consult the Mudd Library website.
 This will provide you with all needed information about formatting and binding your thesis.
 You MUST follow the format required by Mudd.
-Please make special note of how to format the title page, which much list your advisor's name.
-This site also provides information on publishing your thesis. - For citation styles, follow the standard ACS style, details of which can be found at www.acs.org
+Please make special note of how to format the title page, which much list your adviser's name.
+This site also provides information on publishing your thesis.